Poetic Expressions

 I thought your hugs were real.

-I felt so blissful when you slept on my branch.
+It felt blissful when you slept on my branch.

 Silly me, I thought your hugs were real.